kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 ## Putting Them All Together
 Now, we can draw all these three operations together in one figure.
-Based on the above analysis, the Conv-Bias-Relu can be safely fused as one operation since the backward pass won't use any intemediate results from the fused operation but only its input x, w and b and its output y.
+Based on the above analysis, the Conv-Bias-Relu can be safely fused into one operation since the backward pass won't use any intemediate results from the fused operation but only its input x, w and b and its output y.
 <p align=center> Fig 4.
 Fused Ops </p>